apryor6/splinterp/README.md

 # splinterp
 Splinterp is a fast C++ template library for parallel calculation of linear, bilinear, and trilinear interpolation from data sampled on an integer grid.
-Splinter also contains MEX extension files that allow its routines to be called from MATLAB/Octave.
+Splinterp also contains MEX extension files that allow its routines to be called from MATLAB/Octave.
 A blog post about creating splinterp can be found [here](http://alanpryorjr.com/image/splinter/).

 Linear interpolation is a method of calculating values from sampled data at positions that lie in between existing samples.
 The following is a visualization of binary linear interpolation courtesy of Wikipedia.